Nexoniq

 Light & dark, always

-Both modes are first-class.
-The whole palette (teal, amber, coral) recalibrates so contrast stays right whether your wallpaper is paper-white or midnight.
+The palette (teal, amber, coral) recalibrates between modes, so contrast stays right whether your wallpaper is paper-white or midnight.

 — Philosophy —